Lyzev/higherlowergame-answers/README.md

 Bug reports and suggestions should be made in this repo's [issue tracker](https://github.com/Lyzev/HigherLowerGameAnswers/issues) using the templates provided.
 Please provide as much information as you can to best help us understand your issue and give a better chance of it being resolved.

 ## Important
 Please note, this repository is for educational purposes only.
-No contributors, major or minor, are to fault for any actions done by this program.
+No contributors, major or minor, are to fault for any actions done by this repo.

 ## Credits
 The used data was provided by [HigherLowerGame](http://www.higherlowergame.com/questions/get/general).